Ward Identity Constraints on Loop Corrections in Non-Attractor Inflation

 First, for an irreducible diagram (non-cuttable), any na-line must by definition be part of a closed loop.
 Since we assume all loop integrals are regularized and remains analytic functions of the external momentum $k$, their values approaches a finite constant as $k\to 0$.
 Any external dependence on $k$ can only come from a-lines, which are themselves regular.
 The total value of an irreducible diagram is therefore a regular function of $k$.
 When these regular behaviors are inserted into the definition of the power spectrum, its contribution is suppressed by the $k^3$ prefactor and vanishes in the deep IR limit:

 Next, for a reducible (cuttable) diagram, there exists a single na-line that acts as a bridge connecting the two sub-diagrams.
-By momentum conservation, it is guaranteed that this specific na-line must carry the full external momentum, $k$, which endows the diagram with a $k^{-3}$ singularity in the IR limit.
+By momentum conservation, it is guaranteed that this specific na-line must carry the full external momentum, $k$, which endows the diagram with a $\mathcal{P}_{1}(k)k^{-3}$ singularity in the IR limit.
 It is worth noting a key structural rule from the in-in formalism: na-lines only connect fields originating from different Heisenberg operators.
 This has a direct topological consequence: any reducible diagram must contain precisely \textit{one} such cuttable na-line.
-Due to this singular component, the diagram's contribution to the correlator will scale as $k^{-3}$ for $k\to 0$.
-In this case, the $k^3$ prefactor in the power spectrum definition precisely cancels this singularity, leading to a non-zero constant contribution:
+Due to this singular component, the diagram's contribution to the correlator will scale as $\mathcal{P}_{1}(k)k^{-3}$ for $k\to 0$.
+In this case, the $k^3$ prefactor in the power spectrum definition can be canceled, leading to a contribution proportional to the tree level diagram:

 This analysis leads to a powerful and predictive conclusion: only reducible diagrams can provide a non-vanishing contribution to the power spectrum in the $k \to 0$ limit.
 This classification will be the cornerstone of our all-loop analysis.